-As of June 30, 2019, there have been five major improvement projects undertaken.
+As of June 30, 2020, there have been five major improvement projects undertaken.

 - Phase I, which widened Route 28 from two to six lanes, began in 1988 and completed in July 1991 under a construction contract with the Virginia Department of Transportation (VDOT), with costs being shared by the District and VDOT in the ratio of 75/25.
 Construction funding was provided to the District via a loan from the Commonwealth from the proceeds of its sale of certain transportation contract revenue bonds. - Phase II, which added six urban (grade-separated) interchanges along Route 28, began in 2002 and completed in September 2007 under a construction contract with VDOT.
-Construction funding was provided to the District via (1) a loan from the Commonwealth of Virginia from the proceeds of its sale of certain transportation contract revenue bonds, and (2) the sale of transportation contract revenue bonds by the Fairfax County Economic Development Authority (EDA) on behalf of the District. - Phase III, which constructed four additional interchanges, is essentially complete as of December 2014 except for financial close-out.
+Construction funding was provided to the District via (1) a loan from the Commonwealth of Virginia from the proceeds of its sale of certain transportation contract revenue bonds, and (2) the sale of transportation contract revenue bonds by the Fairfax County Economic Development Authority (EDA) on behalf of the District. - Phase III, which constructed four additional interchanges, was completed in December 2014.
 Construction funding was provided to the District through the sale of transportation contract revenue bonds by the EDA on behalf of the District.
-As of June 30, 2019, the final payment for the completed interchanges had been made.

-- Phase IV, which is a 8-lane widening project that covers the Route 28 Tax District widening segment from Route 50 to Sterling Boulevard, includes the approved Northern Virginia Transportation Authority funding of \$66.20 million, and covers the construction costs for three widening segments along with widening the Route 28 bridges over the Dulles Airport Access Road and Toll Road, and the design and right of way acquisition for the remaining two segments of NB route 28 widening.
-The Mill/Overlay/Restriping work was completed in conjunction with the three widening segments in summer 2017, and the Right-of -Way acquisition was completed in spring 2019. - Phase V, which is the final remaining Tax District segments that includes the Northbound 28 widening from Route 50 to Mclearen Rd (Area 4), and the Northbound 28 widening from Dulles Toll Road (DTR) to Sterling Blvd in Loudoun County (Area 5) are estimated at approximately \$38.9 million.
-Area 5 construction funding of \$20 million was approved in June 2018 by the NVTA and the construction has begun.
-Area 4 construction funding of \$18.9 million was approved by the Route 28 Commission on March 29, 2019.
-The construction for Area 4 will begin in fall 2019 with a completion by December 2020.
+The final payment for the completed interchanges was made in June 2019. - Phase IV, which is a 8-lane widening project that covers the Route 28 Tax District widening segment from Route 50 to Sterling Boulevard, includes the approved Northern

+Virginia Transportation Authority funding of \$66.20 million, and covers the construction costs for three widening segments along with widening the Route 28 bridges over the Dulles Airport Access Road and Toll Road, and the design and right of way acquisition for the remaining two segments of NB route 28 widening.
+The Mill/Overlay/Restriping work was completed in conjunction with the three widening segments in summer 2017, and the Right-of -Way acquisition was completed in spring 2019.

+• Phase V, which is the final remaining Tax District segments that includes the Northbound 28 widening from Route 50 to McLearen Rd (Area 4), and the Northbound 28 widening from Dulles Toll Road (DTR) to Sterling Blvd in Loudoun County (Area 5) are estimated at approximately \$38.9 million.
+Area 5 construction funding of \$20 million was approved in January 2019 by the NVTA.
+Construction for Area 5 was completed in June 2020.
+Final expenditures for Area 5 were \$18.2 million.
+Area 4 construction funding of \$18.9 million was approved by the Route 28 Commission in March 2019.
+The construction for Area 4 began in December 2019 with a completion by December 2020.

-The financial statements of the District have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to government units in the United States of America.
+The financial statements of the District have been prepared in conformity with generally accepted accounting principles in the United States of America (GAAP) as applied to government units in the United States of America.
 The Governmental Accounting Standards Board (GASB) is the accepted primary standard-setting body for establishing governmental accounting and financial reporting principles.
 The District's significant accounting policies are described below.